 The student or grantee can claim other expenses that will be deductible on Form 1040NR.
-These include certain state and local income taxes, charitable contributions, casualty losses, and moving expenses.
+These include student loan interest, certain state and local income taxes, charitable contributions, casualty losses, and moving expenses.
 He or she should include these anticipated amounts on line A of the worksheet.